shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/020-setup.md

     <dt>license</dt>
     <dd>
-        The license is fully up to you, just make sure you're **not** using the MIT license if you want to release your plugin in the [Shopware Community Store](https://store.shopware.com/), since that would allow your customers to use your plugin and release it again with their own name and actually make some money with it.
+        The license is fully up to you, just make sure you're **not** using the MIT license if you want to release your plugin in the Shopware Community Store (https://store.shopware.com/), since that would allow your customers to use your plugin and release it again with their own name and actually make some money with it.
     </dd>

     <dt>author</dt>
     <dd>
-        Last but not least there's the [author](https://getcomposer.org/doc/04-schema.md#authors) - for simplicities' sake we've only added the name here.
+        Last but not least there's the author - for simplicities' sake we've only added the name here.
         You can also add an e-mail, a website and a role to this.
     </dd>
 </dl>